0xss/GetChrome/README.md

 # GetChrome
-Just USE CollectChrome to collect chrome data\n
+Just USE CollectChrome to collect chrome data

 Use GetChrome to import chrome data :)